ngwalton/wbba_tools/README.md

 ````
 Note that as written this is only pulling the atlas portal records.

 The output product will be interactive html files.
-It outputs into a new folder called output on the same level as the data and analysis folders.
+They export into a new folder called "output" on the same level as the data and analysis folders.